Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 Review the automation script `ctl.sh` for exact details of how this deployment was performed and configured.

 Thank you for using this lab please provide feedback.
-Fork, improve and PR.
+Please fork, improve and submit pull requests.